stegr81/Python-and-Dev-for-Analysis/docs/index.md

 Secondly, go ahead and grab the exercise notebook for the first lot of challenges.
 You don't need to do anything, just have it ready to go.
 Find somewhere on your computer that you're happy to hold learning materials and put this file in a suitably titled folder.

-<a href="part_1_challenges.ipynb" class="btn">Setup Guide</a>
+<a href="part_1_challenges.ipynb" class="btn" download>Part 1 Challenges</a>

-Finally, don't be scared away.
-I'll see you on the first morning.
+Finally, don't be scared off.
+I'll see you on the first morning, and if you have any issues with any aspect of the pre-course bits there will be time to address it.

-## About the Instructor
-{{ site.author.name }} is a Python developer and educator with over 10 years of experience in software development.